dexhorthy/ship/README.md

 Updates an existing application by merging the latest release with the local state and overlays.
 Use for:
 - Preparing an update to be deployed to a third party application
 - Automating the update process to start from a continuous integration (CI) service

-# Features
-Ship is designed to provide first-time configuration UI and/or be used headless in a CI/CD pipeline to automate deployment of third party applications.

-- Web based "admin console" provides initial configuration of [Helm](https://helm.sh/) values and creates [Kustomize](https://kustomize.io/) overlays
-- Headless mode supports automated pipelines
-- Merge [Helm](https://helm.sh/) charts with override values and apply custom overlays with [Kustomize](https://kustomize.io/) to avoid merge conflicts when upstream or local values are changed
-- Watch upstream repos for updates & sync changes to your local version.
-- Render [Helm](https://helm.sh/) charts to pure Kubernetes yaml that can be deployed to clusters without Tiller
-- Enables [GitOps](https://www.weave.works/blog/the-gitops-pipeline) workflows to update third party applications

-# Enable app developers to allow for last-mile configuration
-- Configuration workflow `ship.yaml` files can be included in Kubernetes manifest or [Helm](https://helm.sh/) chart repos, to customize the initial `ship init` experience.
-- Support for the distribution of proprietary, commercial applications is available through [Replicated Vendor](https://www.replicated.com/vendor).

 # Getting Started